jscriptcoder/Navigation-Deep-Q-Network/README.md

 ```

 ## Instructions
 Follow the instructions in [Navigation.ipynb](Navigation.ipynb) to get started with training your own agent!.

-Click [here](https://nbviewer.jupyter.org/github/jscriptcoder/Navigation-Deep-Q-Network/blob/master/Navigation.ipynb) if the notebook doesn't load in Github
+If the Jupyter notebook cannot be loaded, [click here](https://nbviewer.jupyter.org/github/jscriptcoder/Navigation-Deep-Q-Network/blob/master/Navigation.ipynb) to visualize it using nbviewer.